 Which language is useful in a cause and effect essay?

-This is the third of four lessons about Cause and Effect Essays.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third of four chapters about Cause and Effect Essays.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce useful language to signal causes